11 (Surprising) Things Not Allowed on a Cruise Ship

 Excited about the idea of hitting the beach when you’re in port and catching a few waves?
 Well, you may not be able to do it on your own board if you’re taking a cruise.

 For example, Carnival simply doesn’t allow passengers to bring surfboards — even if kept in their room until the ship is in port.
-Royal Caribbean does allow them, but they must be kept in your stateroom.
+Others allow them, but they must be kept in your stateroom.

 Marijuana & CBD